You gotta have space-a space-a space-aaaaa

 All these ads tell a story, aided by the use of space that gives our brains a chance to focus on and interpret the desired message.
 They have focal points that have room to breathe.

-The art of using space is something that really does take an expert eye, even more so today when ad space seems to be sold by the pixel rather than the inch.
+The art of using space is something that really does take an expert eye.
+Even more so today when ad space seems to be sold by the pixel rather than the inch.

 Still not convinced?

 That’s ok.
-But just remember next time you head to a fine dining restaurant – you’ll be paying a lot more for the delicate portion in the middle of a vast white plate than you would have done nipping down your local for steak and chips.
+But just remember next time you head to a fine dining restaurant.
+You’ll be paying a lot more for the delicate portion in the middle of a vast white plate than you would have done nipping down your local for steak and chips.
 And there’s a reason for that 😉

 So when it comes to space being bad, I’d urge you to reconsider this foolish notion.